Dental Crowns – Pasadena, TX

 Repairing and Protecting Broken Teeth

 Every day, your teeth are put under pressure while you’re chewing your food and are constantly under attack from oral bacteria.
-It’s no wonder, then, that at some point one or more of your teeth might become injured.
-Unfortunately, the tooth’s enamel won’t repair itself, but luckily at Town Square Dental, Dr. Nguyen can save and protect your damaged pearly whites with a dental crown.
+It’s no wonder that at some point one or more of your teeth might become injured.
+Unfortunately, the tooth’s enamel won’t repair itself.
+Thankfully, at Huy P. Nguyen, DDS of Pasadena, Dr. Nguyen can save and protect your damaged pearly whites with a dental crown.
 When you’ve got a tooth to repair, contact our office right away.

-Why Choose Town Square Dental for Dental Crowns?
+Why Choose Huy P. Nguyen, DDS of Pasadena for Dental Crowns?

 - Beautiful, Natural-Looking Restorations